 \begin{definition}[Agent-profit matrix tuple $(i, \profitList)$] The agent-profit matrix tuple $(i, \profitList)$ represents the association of agent index $i \in \mathbb{N}$ with a specific profit matrix $\profitList$ applied in the current step. \end{definition}

-A cycle refers to a sequence of auction processes that returns to a previously encountered profit matrix–playing agent pair.
-Once the process revisits an existing profit matrix-playing agent pair, the sequence repeats, forming a loop.
-An interesting property of a cycle is that it includes a state where all agents have reached an agreement, particularly in the trivial case where they continuously select the same choice without termination.
+A cycle refers to a sequence of auction processes that returns to a previously encountered profit matrix--playing agent pair.
+Once the process revisits an existing profit matrix--playing agent pair, the sequence repeats, forming a loop.

-\begin{definition}[Cycle, $\cycle$] A cycle, $\cycle$, is a finite sequence of agent–profit matrix tuples,
+\begin{definition}[Cycle, $\cycle$] A cycle, $\cycle$, is a finite sequence of agent--profit matrix tuples,

 that returns to a previously encountered tuple, i.e.,

 \fix{where the $(\ell+1)$-th tuple coincides with the first, and $\ell$ denotes} the length of the cycle. \end{definition}

 \begin{definition}[Step, $k$] A step in the \texttt{TACo} process refers to a single update to the profit matrix $\profitList$, which occurs based on the choice made by one agent during that auction step. \end{definition}